Potential Impact fraction and Population Attributable Fraction

 Counterfactual prevalence (proportion) of the exposed individuals for each of the

-exposure levels.- type
+Nexposure levels.- type

 Character either Potential Impact Fraction (

-) or Population Attributable Fraction (PAF
+PIF) or Population Attributable Fraction (PAF)

 Note

-This function assumes p
+This function assumes p and beta have been pre-computed from

 the data and the individual-level data are not accessible to the